Averages and higher moments for the $\ell$-torsion in class groups: Introduction

 for all number fields $K$.
 Taking up a key idea of Michel and Soundararajan and generalising it from imaginary quadratic to arbitrary number fields they show in \cite[Lemma 2.3]{EllVentorclass} that the presence of many small primes splitting completely in $K$ leads to savings over \eqref{eq:trivial}.
 Together with the conditional effective version of Chebotarev's density theorem, this leads directly to the bound \eqref{eq:GRH-bound}.
 Small splitting primes were also used in \cite{AmoDvo03} to lower bound the exponent of the class group of CM-fields.

 Subsequently, several papers took the same approach using \cite[Lemma 2.3]{EllVentorclass}, but tried to establish the existence of enough splitting primes unconditionally, at the cost of averaging or having to exclude a zero-density subset of fields in a given family.
-Number field counting techniques were used in combination with Erd\H{o}s' probabilistic method in \cite{EllenbergPierceWood,elltor1}, the large sieve in \cite{Heath-BrownPierce}, and new effective versions of Chebotarev's density theorem in \cite{PTW, An}.
+Number field counting techniques were used in combination with probabilistic methods in \cite{EllenbergPierceWood,elltor1}, the large sieve in \cite{Heath-BrownPierce}, and new effective versions of Chebotarev's density theorem in \cite{PTW, An}.

 In this paper, we take a different direction by refining the core argument \cite[Lemma 2.3]{EllVentorclass} itself, see Proposition \ref{keylemma}.
-A first step in this direction was taken by the second author in \cite{doi:10.1112/blms.12113}, leading to improvements upon \cite{EllenbergPierceWood} in some cases.
-Our new technique yields improvements on average in all cases of \cite{EllenbergPierceWood} and \cite{doi:10.1112/blms.12113}, as well as some results in \cite{EllVentorclass,PTW,An}.
-For example, the case $k=1$ in Theorem \ref{thm2} should be compared to the case $d=2$ of \cite[Corollary 1.1.1]{EllenbergPierceWood}, which gives an upper bound
+We render the argument in a form from which we then profit by playing two ways of counting number fields, by discriminant and by minimal height of certain generators, against each other.
+Possible refinements were already proposed in \cite{MR2459988}, and a first concrete step in this direction was taken by the second author in \cite{doi:10.1112/blms.12113}, leading to improvements upon \cite{EllenbergPierceWood} in some cases.
+Our new technique yields improvements on average in all cases of \cite{EllenbergPierceWood} and \cite{doi:10.1112/blms.12113} (provided $\ell$ is not too small), as well as on some results in \cite{EllVentorclass,PTW,An}.
+For example, when $\ell>2$, the case $k=1$ in Theorem \ref{thm2} improves the case $d=2$ of \cite[Corollary 1.1.1]{EllenbergPierceWood}, which gives an upper bound

 provided $d\in\{2,3,4,5\}$ and $\ell\geq \ell(d)$, where $\ell(2)=\ell(3)=1$, $\ell(4)=8$ and $\ell(5)=25$.